wejgaard/HolonCode/Project/README.md

 ### Create a new Project

-A HolonCode project consists of a database that contains the program units and a browser for handling the program. <br>IOW, a content management system for source code
+A HolonCode project consists of a database that contains the program units and a browser for handling the program.
+IOW, HolonCode is a content management system for source code

-To create a new project, say "MyProject", use the command  "tclsh holonCode\src\holoncode.tcl MyProject.hdb".
+To create a new project, say "MyProject", load holoncode.tcl with the new database: MyProject.hdb.

+HolonCode starts and

+1. Creates a new database file
+2. Accepts the name of the file as the name of the project
+3. Initializes the database browser with a chapter, section and unit

 #### Windows